-One of Sauron’s grand plans for Mordor and eventually Middle-earth, was the implementation of a single language for all of his servants and slaves.
+One of Sauron’s grand plans for Mordor and eventually the whole of Middle-earth, was the implementation of a single language for all of his servants and slaves.
 Sauron was unable to effectively put his plan into action, before his fall at the end of the Third Age.
 Within the confines of the Dark Tower, he was for the most part able to impose the Black Speech upon his minions, but spreading out from under it’s dark shadow, the use of tribal Orkish and other crude languages from the lands to the East and South permeated throughout the Land of Shadow.

-If the One Ring of Power had once more been on the hand of it’s Master, the will of Sauron would have prevailed over every living creature in Middle-earth.
-The Black Speech would then have been heard from the shores of the Western Sea to the farthest reaches of the East and from the cold mountains of the North to the dry plains of the Southern deserts.
+If the One Ring of Power had once more been placed upon the hand of it’s Master, the will of Sauron would have prevailed over every living creature in Middle-earth.
+The Black Speech would have been heard from the shores of the Western Sea to the farthest reaches of the East and from the cold mountains of the North to the dry plains of the Southern deserts.
 With the power of the Ring at his command, the Dark Lord’s reach would have covered all the world in Shadow.
 Alas, this did not come to pass!

-Many versions of the Black Speech have filtered down throughout the years and the Shadowlandian Dialect which you can find here in The Land of Shadow.com is one of the most comprehsive versions to be found.
+Many versions of the Black Speech have filtered down throughout the years and the Shadowlandian Dialect which you can find here in The Land of Shadow.com is one of the most comprehensive versions to be found.
 Go HERE to get lessons in the Black Speech and peruse the Dark Tongue Dictionaries to learn our version of this masterful language.

 The Library of Shadow holds more secrets yet to discover…